KurtJacobson/InventorDxfExportAddin/docs/manual.md

   - \titleformat{\subsubsection}{\normalsize\itshape}{}{0em}{}
   - \titlespacing{\section}{0pt}{1.6em}{0.5em}
   - \titlespacing{\subsection}{0pt}{1.1em}{0.3em}
+  - \usepackage{float}
+  - \makeatletter\def\fps@figure{H}\makeatother
 ---

 # Overview

-The Schröder DXF Export AddIn automates the export of flat-pattern DXF files from Autodesk Inventor sheet-metal parts.
-It is designed for sheet-metal fabrication workflows where laser-cutting or punch programs consume DXF geometry with specific layer and line-type conventions.
+The Inventor DXF Export AddIn automates the export of flat-pattern DXF files from Autodesk Inventor sheet-metal parts, and is specifically designed to produce DXFs for use with **Schröder's POS3000** control system.

 Key capabilities:

+- Embeds xData with all model geometry into DXF for Schröder POS3000 to import, eliminating the need for manual data entry.
 - One-click flat-pattern DXF export from the Flat Pattern ribbon tab.
-- Configurable layer names, colours, and line types for outer profiles, interior profiles, and bend lines (up and down separately).
+- Configurable layer names, colors, and line types for outer profiles, interior profiles, and bend lines (up and down separately).
 - Three output location modes: next to source file, fixed directory, or a template path built from iProperties.